olletidblom/CoffeHub_MS4/README.md

 - Home > Products > Cart > Checkout > Success
 - Navbar and Footer consistent across pages

-from django.db import models

 ## 🛢️ Database

-The CoffeHub project uses a relational database powered by Django’s ORM, backed by PostgreSQL in production.
+The CoffeHub project uses Django’s ORM to manage a relational database structure.
+In development, it uses SQLite, while PostgreSQL is used for production.

 ---